Cold, hard cash can be very hard to trace. This makes accounting for cash wages in Income Replacement Benefit (IRB) calculations tricky.

 Starting at the Tax Return

-To further complete the issue for employed individuals, is the delay in reporting income for taxes.
+To further complicate the issue, there is a delay in reporting income for taxes.
 For example, an employed individual does not have to prepare a tax return for a particular year’s income until April 30 of the following year.
 This means, if the accident occurs in July, for example, it would take almost a year to confirm if the insured has reported this cash income for tax.

 Quantifying Cash Income – Where to begin

 Ascertaining a precise calculation in an income situation where cash wages are involved can often be impossible.
-As such, it ultimately comes to reasonability for an IRB calculation.
-You need to determine whether it is reasonable the insured:
+As such, the test is often reasonability for an IRB calculation.
+Is it reasonable the insured:

 - Earned the indicated level of wages